Welcome to the Security 1:1 series of articles

 |The first known full-stealth Virus was "Brain" (http://virus.wikia.com/wiki/Brain) - a type of boot infector.
 The virus monitors physical disk I/O and redirects any attempt on reading a Brain-infected boot sector to where the original disk sector is stored.|

-- Armored Virus - very complex type of virus designed to make it's examination much more difficult than by traditional viruses.
+- Armored Virus - very complex type of virus designed to make it's examination much more difficult than in case of traditional viruses.
 By using various methods armored viruses can also protect itself from antivirus software by fooling it into believing that the virus location is somewhere else than real location - which of course makes the detection and removal process more difficult.

 - Multipartite Virus - virus that attempts to attack both the file executables as well as the master boot record of the drive at the same time.
 This type may be tricky to remove as even when the file executable part is clean it can re-infect the system all over again from the boot sector if it wasn't cleaned as well.